 This oil is commonly used for earache, for adults and children.
 Apply a few drops of warm sweet almond botanical oil into the ear canal and allow it to run down.

 It is known for keeping skin smooth and supple, and preventing or reducing the effects of UV radiation and sun damage.
 It helps psoriasis, eczema, rashes, and it can treat dermatitis in dogs.
+It forms the basis for a wonderful skin serum!
+See recipes here.

 - Generally recognized as safe at normal dosage